-- When a well-meaning relative makes a comment that comes across as derogatory (An insult is like a ball being tossed to you: if you refuse to "catch" it [be offended by it], it falls to the ground [and thus doesn't touch or hurt you].)
+- Or when a well-meaning relative makes a comment that comes across as derogatory.
+(An insult is like a ball being tossed to you: if you refuse to “catch” it—be offended by it—it falls to the ground and thus doesn’t touch or hurt you.)

-- When a friend asks me for advice but really needs me to listen (A listening ear is the best gift you can possibly give someone who's hurting.)
+- And when a friend asks me for advice but really needs me to listen.
+(A listening ear is the best gift you can possibly give someone who’s hurting.)

 I confess I don’t always do these things or hold my tongue as well as I should, but when I do, things go so much smoother in my family and social relationships.
 In the case of words, less truly is more.